bmedici/rest-ftp-daemon/README.md

 Logging
 ------------------------------------------------------------------------------------

-The application will not log to any file by default, if not specified in its configuration.
+The application will log to paths specified in the configuration file, if any.
-Otherwise separate logging paths can be provided for the Thin webserver, API related messages, and workers related messages.
-Providing and empty value will simply activate logging to `STDOUT`.
+Separate logging paths can be provided for the Thin webserver, API related messages, and workers related messages.
+Providing empty values as paths, will simply activate logging to `STDOUT`.

 Job cleanup
 ------------------------------------------------------------------------------------

-Job can be cleanup up after a certain delay, when they are on one of these status:
+Job queue can be set to automatically cleanup after a certain delay.
+Entries are removed from the queue when they have been idle (updated_at) for more than X seconds, and in any of the following statuses:

-- "failed", cleaned up after conchita.clean_failed seconds
-- "finished", cleaned up after conchita.clean_finished seconds
+- failed (conchita.clean_failed)
+- finished (conchita.clean_finished)
+- queued, (conchita.clean_queued)

-Cleanup is done on a regular basis, every X seconds (X = conchita.timer)
+Cleanup is done on a regular basis, every (conchita.timer) seconds.

 TODO for this document